Enigma-cloud/EPQ-KRT-/README.md

 # EPQ-Project on Machine/Deep Learning

 This is a machine learning image classifier (built using Python) that I created for my EPQ project.
-I learned to create the Python Image Classifier from watching "randerson112358"'s tutorials and the user interface is created using Kivy.
+This project is based on the `Python Image Classifier` video provided by `randerson112358` and the user interface is created using Kivy.

 To run the program, you must have the following libraries installed (along with Python):
 1) Kivy (Python GUI library) *some dependencies may need to be installed (check the official Kivy website)